 Pressure determines boiling point

 That is the basics of the refrigeration cycle.
-If you understand these basic principles then you can get a grasp on how a heat pump works even in -25 C (-15 F).
-In essence, a heat pump is simply a means of transferring energy from one source to another.
+If you understand these basic principles, then you can get a grasp on how a heat pump works even in -25 C (-15 F).
+A heat pump is simply a means of transferring energy from one source to another.
 It is the same principle used in a geothermal heat which pulls the warmer energy out of the ground and delivers it to the house through a series of heat exchange processes.